Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/Scientific-Programming/Exercises_Exams/SC_EE_README.md

 ```

 3. An executable named Practica7 will be generated.
-4. From the system terminal (or from VSCode if you are in the same folder), run:
+4. From the system terminal (or from VSCode if you are in the same folder), run the executable:

 ```bash
 ./Practica7
 ```

 This will generate the output file `Solucion7.sol`.
+> 💡 **Tip:** Ensure you have the `minpack.f90` file in the same folder.

 ---